Gapyear.com starts usability testing

 Yesterday, gapyear.com's development team worked with UX design agency Cyber-Duck to put the website through its paces as part of a significant redesign process reported earlier this week.

-With the community the focus, the team conducted usability testing with a group of test users to look at the ways in which people navigate through the site while also gathering their thoughts and feelings on the experience and on how to improve gapyear.com.
+With the community the focus, the team conducted usability testing with a group of test users to look at the ways in which people navigate through the site while also gathering their thoughts and feelings on the experience and on how to improve gapyear.com, using an approach called user centred design.

 Starting in the afternoon, key parts of the site were tested using five brand new users who were then interviewed about their experiences.
 In the evening the gapyear.com legends came in - Tom Corey, Warrick Howard, Lexi Quinton, Hannah Simmons and Nikki Smith, the champions of gapyear.com, worked through a series of key tasks while hooked up to cool eye-tracking hardware, before telling us what they really thought of the site.